boxfish-studio/fontana/README.md

 Candy machine dashboard is a tool where you can create and manage candy machine in solana

 ## Using the program

-Can use the program in https://cm.boxfish.studio

-Connect your wallet

 ### Create a Candy Machine